shiro-z117/TCSS-460-Group-7-tv-shows-dataset-api/testing/postman/README.md

 ## 📊 Sample TV Shows Data

-The API contains 10 TV shows:
+The API contains **7,382+ TV shows** from the past year.
+The tests validate the presence of these known sample shows:

 | ID | Show Name | First Air Date | Seasons | Episodes | Status | Rating |
 |----|-----------|----------------|---------|----------|--------|--------|